return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_lib_c.rst

         device to resume

     :param enum scsi_device_state new_state:
-        state to set devices to after unblocking
+        state to set the device to after unblocking

 .. _`scsi_internal_device_unblock.description`:

 Description
 -----------

-Called by scsi lld's or the midlayer to restart the device queue for the previously suspended scsi device.
-Called from interrupt or normal process context.
+Restart the device queue for a previously suspended SCSI device.
+May sleep.

-Returns zero if successful or error if not.
+Returns zero if successful or a negative error code upon failure.

 .. _`scsi_internal_device_unblock.notes`:

 Notes
 -----

 This routine transitions the device to the SDEV_RUNNING state or to one of the offline states (which must be a legal transition) allowing the midlayer to goose the queue for this device.

 .. _`scsi_kmap_atomic_sg`: